 Feel Like You Have Food Poisoning?
-Visit the UrgentMED Network
+Visit UrgentMED

-All 17 of UrgentMED Network’s convenient walk-in urgent care clinics treat your emergencies with urgency and special care.
+All 17 of UrgentMED’s convenient walk-in urgent care clinics treat your emergencies with urgency and special care.
 With licensed-physicians available seven days a week, we will get you in and out with weekday, weeknight, and weekend hours, without creating another headache.

 For patients who can’t afford to be patient with their health, UrgentMED is the go-to source for urgent care and information.